Joy Wongkamjan

 1. Should I Trust You?
 Detecting Deception in Negotiations using Counterfactual RL

-Wichayaporn Wongkamjan, Yanze Wang, Feng Gu, and 4 more authors
+Wichayaporn Wongkamjan, Yanze Wang, Feng Gu, Denis Peskoff, Jonathan K. Kummerfeld, Jonathan May, and Jordan Boyd-Graber

 Findings of the Association for Computational Linguistics (ACL Findings), 2025